VictorTrapenok/grammar-ai.app/src/pages/data-deletion.md

 - **Usage Analytics**: Anonymous usage statistics and interaction data
 - **Crash Reports**: Any crash logs or error reports associated with your device
 - **App Preferences**: Any settings or preferences stored locally

+**Note**: Grammar AI does not store your text content.
+All text processing is done in real-time and not retained after the correction/translation is provided.

 ## What Data Will Be Retained